carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 1c.
 What was the anvi'o-labeled taxonomy of this bin?

-1d.
-Now find your bin folder in `SAMPLES-MERGED/SUMMARY_my_bins/bin_by_bin`.
-Inside that folder is a file called `SAMPLES-MERGED/SUMMARY_my_bins/bin_by_bin/Bin_X/Bin_X-Campbell_et_al-hmm-sequences.txt`.
-Use `less` to open that file.
-These are the single-copy universal genes (like ribosomal genes, for example) that anvi'o used to characterize the completeness of this bin.
-As a bonus, we can use these sequences to help figure out what this bin is.
-Copy the longest sequence in that file and BLAST it using blastn on the NCBI webpage.
-Report the e-value and description of the top hit.
-Does it match the taxonomy that anvi'o reports?

 ##### 2. **Coverage across all bins for one sample**

+By comparing different bins in a single sample, we can get a sense of which microbes are the most abundant in one sample.
+We could then later take a look at what genes are in those microbes to give us a sense of why they're so abundant.

 Use the `SAMPLES-MERGED/SUMMARY_my_bins/bins_across_samples/mean_coverage.txt` file to answer these questions.

 2a.
-Which bin had the highest coverage across all samples, when looking only at the mapping of your own dataset (self-to-self)?
+Which bin had the highest coverage, when looking only at the mapping of your own dataset against itself?

 2b.
 What is the taxonomy of that bin, according to anvi'o and according to BLAST (see part 1 above)?